ColinCepuran/Website/content/post/work3.md

 writer: Colin Cepuran
 ---

-This paper under review presents evidence that racial resentment and perceptions of relative deprivation have independent, negative effects on white voter turnout, but that, interactively, they have a positive effect.
+This paper with Justin Berry--in progress--presents evidence that racial resentment and perceptions of relative deprivation have independent, negative effects on white voter turnout, but that, interactively, they have a positive effect.
 <!--more-->

 To make these claims, I draw on scholarship on group threat and political polarization to theorize a link between white's perceptions of relative deprivation, racial resentment, and voter turnout.
 I use data from the 2012 and 2016 vintages of the ANES to test that relationship.